Professor Suzanne Filteau

 Suzanne Filteau trained first in chemistry and then, at the postgraduate level, in nutrition in Canada.
 She came to the UK in 1990 and worked for a number of years at the Institute of Child Health, University College London, before joining the LSHTM in January 2005.

-Suzanne teaches on the MSc in Public Health Nutrition.
-She also has a longstanding interest in PhD training and is currently one of the two Research Degrees Directors for EPH.
+Suzanne teaches on the MSc in Public Health Nutrition and is co-organiser of the first term module, Fundamental Public Health Nutrition.
+She also has a longstanding interest in PhD training and is currently one of the two Faculty Research Degrees Directors for EPH.

 Suzanne is a member of the MARCH centre.